Ekalavya’s Tragic Sacrifice: Why The Archer Sliced His Thumb

 Ekalavya was the son of Nishada King, named Hiranyadhanu, who was the general of the very powerful King Jarasandha, the king of Magadha.
 The term Nishada was used by the Indo-Aryans to identify the indigenous tribes who were not Aryans.
 They were a fishing and hunting community and lived in the mountains and in the forest.

-Ekalavya was disappointed.
-However, he refused to give up on his dreams.
-Ekalavya went to the forest and made a statue of Drona from clay.
+Disappointed, but unwilling to give up on his dreams, Ekalavya decided to train on his own.
+He went to the forest, built a statue of Drona from clay and began his training.
 He worshipped Drona’s statue to derive inspiration for his training and dedicated all his time and efforts into training himself to become an excellent archer.

-One day, the Pandavas went on a hunting trip, they were in the forest accompanied by servants and a dog.
+One day, the Pandavas went to the forest on a hunting trip.
+They were accompanied by their servants and a dog.
 The dog found a stranger and started to bark at him.
-When the poor dog returned and the Pandavas saw that the dog had 7 arrows in it’s mouth, they realized that this was the work of a skillful archer.
-The Pandavas were amazed by the individual’s obvious talents.
-They went in search of the archer and when they found him, they asked him who he was.
+When the poor dog returned to the Pandavas, they were astonished to see that the dog had 7 arrows in it’s mouth.
+They realized that this was the work of a skillful archer.
+Amazed at the individual’s obvious talents, they went in search for him.

-The Pandavas went to Drona and told him what had happened.
-Arjuna asked him how is it that he had trained a better student when he had promised Arjuna that he would be his best student.
+Confused and dissappointed, the Pandavas went to Drona and told him what happened.
+Arjuna asked him how was it that he had trained a better student when he had promised Arjuna that he would be his best student.

 Drona was confused.
 He decided to check the situation on his own, accompanied by the Pandavas, he went to visit Ekalavya.
 After listening to Ekalavya’s explanation, Drona demanded Ekalavya’s thumb as Guru Dakshina or offerring.
 Without a moment’s hesitation, Ekalavya cut his thumb off of his right hand and offered it to Drona.